Guide to Adventure Racing

 With no central governing body, there are various series throughout the country such as Questars Adventure Racing Series and Tri Adventure who tend to look after the south and south east of England, Might Contain Nuts who cover the Welsh Series, and Open Adventure in the north of England.
 The main organiser seems to be UK Adventure Racing which offers a "National Ranking", though does highlight that it is unofficial.
 The following article describes a similar endurance event from the competitor's point of view: tough guy.

-Instructor characteristics >>
+Mountain Instructor awards >>